wdiazux/cusca/README.md

 ```bash
 git clone https://github.com/wdiazux/cusca.git
 ```
-You will need to enable the Ghost Public API, you will found the options in the Admin panel and Labs or you also can [Read how to do it on my blog](https://www.wdiaz.org/how-to-enable-the-public-api-on-ghost/).
+You will need to enable the Ghost Public API and Subscribers, both option are in the Labs in the Admin panel.
+You also can [Read how to do it on my blog](https://www.wdiaz.org/how-to-enable-the-public-api-on-ghost/).

 ## Setup

 ### Disqus

-On `post.hbs` you need to replace `[your-disqus-name]` with your Disqus name:
+Inside the `post.hbs` file you need to replace `[your-disqus-name]` with your Disqus name:

 ```javascript
 (function() { // DON'T EDIT BELOW THIS LINE